terra-campaigns/unsettled/campaigns/Book_01/directory/DuskmeadowFringe/MiddleWatersMinster.md

 flavour:

 images:
-- ../../imgs/gallery/Pasted%20image%2020250408201024.png
+- ../../../../imgs/gallery/Pasted%20image%2020250408201024.png
 ---

 {% include header_directories.md %}
 {% comment %}
 `=map(this.images, (x) => "![im|200](" + x + ")")`
+{% endcomment %}

 Looks like a miniature Sigisfarne.
-Built on old ruins but well-maintained monuments.
+Built on old ruins but with well-maintained monuments.
 Two churches, one on each side of the housing area.
-Two bridges.
+Two bridges to cross the flooded river.

 Precise illumination of holy tomes.
 Vassals of the [MountainCourt](MountainCourt.md).
+Some believe the Court is cursed.

 Monks are all thin.
 Lack of produce.
-Waiting for help from Sigisfarne.
+Waiting for help from Sigisfarne for food.

-{% endcomment %}
+The Abbot has a letter from the Crown that allows him to buy out their vassalage for 10 thousand coins.